courselab/so2023-ricardo_aguiar/activity_01/README.md

 ```
 ### Challenge c):
 ```
-make hw-c.bin && make hw-c.bin/run
+make hw-c.bin/run
 ```

-This will launch QEMU and execute the `hw*.bin` file.
+This will launch QEMU and execute the `bin/hw*.bin` file.
 You should see a message on the screen that says "Hello, World!".

 ## Cleaning Up